Benefits of Electronic Medical Records (EMR / EHR) System

 This article summarizes the top EHR benefits experienced by an ambulatory practice for their patients and practice when deploying the technology.

-Benefits of Electronic Health Records for Providers – and Patients
+Benefits of Electronic Health Records Systems for Providers – and Patients

 There are five primary categories of benefits of EHR adoption extend to both patients and providers, including: